A few years ago a couple of my friends got married in Redlands, California, about an hour outside of LA.

 I asked a mutual friend who was planning to ride his motorcycle down from the San Jose area, if I could fly into that airport instead of LAX, and hitch a ride with him to Redlands.
 I’d never taken a road trip on a motorcycle and always wanted to.

 He was into the idea so I booked my travel.
 We’d ride down to the wedding together and then back up afterward.
 I’d fly out of San Jose a few days later.

-Riding a motorcycle for a long distance is no joke.
+Let me tel you something: Riding a motorcycle for a long distance is no joke.
 As someone who had ridden a motorcycle perhaps twice in her life prior to this event, I came to the swift realization that I’d have done well with some practice runs.
-The vibrations, the noise, the hanging on!
+The vibrations, the noise, the hanging on for dear life!
 Good lawd.

 Add to that a backpack full of books.

-Why on earth the two of us required 10 hardback books for what would amount to approximately 3 hours of down time all weekend, I’ve no clue, but we’re a couple of bookworms so they were all right there in my backpack as we hurtled down the freeway at 70 miles per hour.
+Why on earth the two of us required 10 hardback books for what would amount to approximately 3 hours of down time all weekend, I have no clue.
+But there they were, all right there in my backpack as we hurtled down the freeway at 70 miles per hour.

 Oh, have I mentioned yet that my helmet did not fit at all?
 No, I haven’t.
 Well, it didn’t.
 So I’m already hanging on for dear life, with an extra 20 or so pounds on my back, but if I moved my head in a certain way and caught the wind just right (or wrong, as it were), the helmet would fill with air and jerk my head back and I’d have to hang on even harder.